Joseph W Craft III Foundation

 • Secondary Education: Notable support for the Craft Academy for Excellence in Science and Mathematics at Morehead State University

-• United Way: Regular support for United Way organizations
+• United Way: Regular support for United Way organisations

 • Healthcare: Contributions to healthcare facilities and initiatives

-• Free Enterprise Initiatives: Support for institutions and programs that promote economic freedom and free enterprise principles
+• Free Enterprise Initiatives: Support for institutions and programmes that promote economic freedom and free enterprise principles

-• Community Development: Support for organizations in Kentucky and Oklahoma
+• Community Development: Support for organisations in Kentucky and Oklahoma

 Recent Major Commitments